Auddity/Stat-Tracker-App/README.md

 Replaced Alert with a Modal when all the input fields haven't been filled.

 ## Next Steps
-- Bug test edit fuction
-  - Issue: second time updating a player in a catagory the info overwrites other players in that catagory.

 - Add success/error message

 - Allow floats (sacks stat)